Pavankulal2002/Task-Manager-Application/README.md

 # Task Manager

 A simple task manager application built using Node.js and React.js.
-It uses MongoDB for the database and Redis for caching.
+It uses MongoDB for the database, Redis for caching, and Firebase for user login and authentication.

 ## Technologies Used